pullmana8/louisiana-clean-air/index.md

 <b>Description</b>

 <p>
-This is a brand site, where we can provide updates on our progress.
+This is brand new site where we can provide updates on our progress.
 Each of the post will demonstrate the update from what we have achieved, and as well as what we are focusing on to improve our services to you.
 </p>

 <p>